usc-isi-i2/datamart-api/README.md

 * db/sparql - a package containing all SPARQL related files (empty at this stage)
 * dev-env - a folder with Docker files to set up a development environment (Postgres and backup files)

+## Running the development envirnoment dependencies (Postgres)
+To run Postgres for development, simple switch to the `dev-env` directory and run

+    docker-compose up

+This will set up the database and make it available on port 5433.
+You can see the credentials in `docker-compose.yml`.
+These credentials are also the default configuration, so unless you change them, the system should just work.

+*IMPORTANT* do not use the default configuration in production - choose different login credentials

+### Updating the database content
+This repo contains a backup of the UAZ data, to ease development.
+If the data has been changed and you want to load the new data, you need to delete the Postgres volume and restart it:

+    docker-compose down --volumes
+    docker-compose up